scottcase3374/primetoolkit/README.md

     - Logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes (i.e. primes 1 and 2)
 - init --max-count=250 --LOG=BASES --base=NPRIME --max-reduce=4
     - Logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes  (i.e. primes, 1,2,3,5)
+- init --max-count=25000 --log=BASES --base=NPRIME --max-reduce=3 --prefer-parallel=true
+    - Generates in parallel then logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes (i.e. primes 1,2,3)

 Adding option: